nijoe1/fil-docs-local/storage-providers/pdp/install-and-run-pdp.md

 # Install & Run PDP

+{% hint style="danger" %}
-> **Warning:** **ALPHA FEATURE - UNDER DEVELOPMENT**
+**ALPHA FEATURE - UNDER DEVELOPMENT**

->
-> This documentation covers the PDP (Proof of Data Possession) feature, which is currently in alpha and under active development.
+This documentation covers the PDP (Proof of Data Possession) feature, which is currently in alpha and under active development.
 This tool is intended for testing and experimental use only.

->
-> For production use and submitting real deals with live PDP Storage Providers, please use the [Synapse SDK](https://github.com/FilOzone/synapse-sdk).
+For production use and submitting real deals with live PDP Storage Providers, please use the [Synapse SDK](https://github.com/FilOzone/synapse-sdk).
+{% endhint %}

 ## 🚀 Prerequisites

+{% hint style="warning" %}
-> **Warning:** **Note:** This guide is written specifically for **Ubuntu 22.04**.
+**Note:** This guide is written specifically for **Ubuntu 22.04**.
 If you are using a different Linux distribution, refer to the relevant documentation for package installation and compatibility.
+{% endhint %}

 Before starting, make sure you have a user with **sudo privileges**.
 This section prepares your system for the PDP stack.